--the records in an archive which bear witness to violations of human rights are the heritage of all people.
+-the documents in an archive which bear witness to violations of human rights are the heritage of all people.
 They should be preserved in the most complete manner possible.
 Thus by extension and as a whole they form part of the heritage of all humanity in that they should help strengthen memory about the dangers of intolerance, racism and political totalitarianism and serve the cause of justice.

 -the archivist is the executor of the popular will in respect of the way chosen in the process of transition and is subject to the power of the law.
-Nevertheless, he/she will oppose all orders from his superiors ordering to destroy records concerning the violation of human rights, or their closure to public consultation on the grounds of 'state security'
+Nevertheless, he/she will oppose all orders from his superiors which oblige him to destroy documents concerning the violation of human rights, or their closure to public consultation on the grounds of 'state security'